yaoyi/angular-listview/README.md

 simple but flexible listview module for angular.js, it makes manage a listview with angular.js fairly easy

+check this http://codepen.io/yaoyi/pen/xbKAn to get the complete demo

 ## For example

 assume that you have a list of data: